MrMaxMind/Financial-Document-Classification-and-Risk-Analysis/README.md

 ## 🚀 **Overview**

 This project leverages a pre-trained BERT model fine-tuned for document classification.
 The model is capable of classifying financial documents or stock symbol-related data into risk categories, providing key insights into the classification.
-The web app includes a Flask backend, an interactive frontend, and can be deployed using Docker on Render.
+The web app includes a Flask backend, an interactive frontend.
 ---

 ## ✨ **Features**